Wild and even points in global function fields: Introduction and related works

 \section{Introduction and related works}

 Hilbert-symbol equivalence (formerly known under the name \term{reciprocity equivalence}) appeared for the first time in early 90's in papers by J.~Carpenter, P.E.~Conner, R.~Litherland, R.~Perlis, K.~Szymiczek and the first author of this paper (see e.g. \cite{PSCL94}).
 It was originally introduced as a tool for investigating Witt equivalence of global fields (two fields are said to be \term{Witt equivalent}, when their Witt rings of similarity classes of non-degenerate quadratic forms are isomorphic---roughly speaking, Witt equivalent fields admit ``equivalent'' classes of orthogonal geometries).
+Nowadays, it is known that Witt equivalence of fields is closely related to \'etale cohomology.
+For fields of rational functions $K = k(X)$, the relevant groups are: $H^1(K,\sfrac\ZZ2)\cong \sqgd{K}$ the group of squares classes of $K$ and $H^2(K,\sfrac\ZZ2)\cong \Br_2(K)$, the group of 2-torsion elements in the Brauer group of $K$.
+When one passes to a finite extension of the field of rational functions, i.e. to the function field of an algebraic curve $X$, then the group $\sfrac{\PicK}{2\PicK}$ becomes relevant, too.

-Later, however, Hibert-symbol equivalence developed into a research subject by itself.
+Recently, the theory of Hibert-symbol equivalence developed into a research subject by itself.
 It was generalized to higher-degree symbols (see e.g. \cite{CS97}, \cite{CS98}), to quaternion-symbol equivalence of real function fields (see e.g. \cite{Kop02a}), as well to a ring setting (see e.g. \cite{RC07}).
 One of the subjects considered in this theory is the problem of describing self-equivalences of a given field.

 Let $K$ be a global field of characteristic $\neq 2$ and let $X$ denotes the set of all primes of $K$ (i.e. classes of non-trivial places on $K$).
 The \term{self-equivalence} of $K$ is a pair of maps $(\Tt)$, consisting of a bijection $T\colon X\iso X$ and an automorphism $t\colon \sqgd{K}\iso \sqgd{K}$ of the square-class group of $K$, satisfying the condition: